Configuration

 path = "streams"

-# Topic configuration
+# Topic configuration - default settings for new topics

 [system.topic]

-# Path for storing topic-related data (string).
+# Path for storing topic-related data, relative to `stream.path`.

 path = "topics"

-# "unlimited" or "0" means topics are kept indefinitely.
+# "unlimited" or "0" = no size limit (messages kept indefinitely).

 max_size = "unlimited"